FRAOTIAC/telegram_chat_bot/README.md

 ## Getting Started

-To use the Telegram Chat Bot, there are two options:
+To use the Telegram ChatGPT Bot, there are two options:

 1. **Run locally:** Clone this repository to your local machine, install the required dependencies by running `pip install -r requirements.txt`, and create a `.env` file based on the `.env.example` file included in the repository.
 Edit the `.env` file with your bot token and ChatGPT API key.
 Then, run the `main.py` script to start the bot.